We may earn affiliate commissions for the recommended products. Learn more.

 Number of LEDs:1200

-If you’re looking for power, the Novaa Light Pad XL has the most LEDs for it on this list.
-Despite weighing just 1.9 lbs, NovaaLab, the company behind the pad, has managed to cram 1200 LEDs in a relatively compact form factor.
+For better coverage, Novaa Light Pad XL has the most LEDs on this list.
+Despite weighing just 1.9lbs, NovaaLab, the company behind the pad, has managed to cram 1200 LEDs in a relatively compact 19.7 x 23.6 in form factor.

-Out of the 1200 LEDs, 400 emit red light at a wavelength of 660nm, which the brand claims can help reduce pain and increase collagen production.
-Meanwhile, the other 800 LEDs emit 850nm near-infrared light, which is suggested to penetrate deeper into your tissues with potential benefits for joints.
+Out of the 1200 LEDs, 400 emit red light at a wavelength of 660nm, which the brand claims can help support pain and collagen production.
+Meanwhile, the other 800 LEDs emit 850nm near-infrared (NIR) light, which is suggested to penetrate deeper into your tissues with potential benefits for knee pain.

 3. Hooga Red Light Therapy Acupressure Mat – the most affordable red light therapy body mat